JackDinsmore/Vokdh/readme.md

 ## To do

-1. Typing
-1. Colored backgrounds
 1. Outline
 1. Help window
 1. Dictionary
 1. Mouseover overlay for translation
+1. Remove title bar by playing with settings.
 1. Create the language font